meow6969/NecroManager/DEVELOPING.md

    are not different from the original game scripts should not be included.
  * When packing your mod as a zip file, take note of the zip file name.
    The name of the zip file will become the name of the mod's root folder

+# Distributing your mod
+Distributing your mod with NecroManager is very simple, just compress your mod into a zip file.
+Anyone can use the "Import mod zip" button in the settings menu of the game to import your mod easily.
+Alternatively, people could manually install your